 Recognizes students who have challenged themselves to achieve excellence.

 Renewable for an additional 3 years, and will be given to students with significant financial need and from economically challenged rural areas in Wisconsin.

 Local Blugold Scholarship | $6,000

 An award of $6,000 ($1,500 per year, renewable for up to an additional three years for students who maintain a 3.25 total college GPA at the end of each academic year) Eligible students must graduate from one of the eligible high schools, which are located within a 30-mile radius of UW-Eau Claire.
 (Home-schooled students who live within a 30-mile radius of campus should contact the Admissions Office to discuss eligibility.)
-This scholarship is superseded by the National Merit Scholarship and Diversity Scholars Awards.
+This scholarship is superseded by the Diversity Scholars Awards.
 Questions?
 Contact Gunther Carpenter at email@example.com or 715-836-5415.